 Should You Get a People’s United CD Account?

-If you are looking to purchase a longer term length, then you will probably be able to find a more competitive rate elsewhere, especially if you’re comfortable banking online.
+If you are looking to purchase a shorter term length, then you will probably be able to find a more competitive rate elsewhere, especially if you’re comfortable banking online.
 Make sure to read up on all options so you’re aware of any fees that may apply.